LukoJy3D/perfect100/guides/Cyberpunk_2077/Cyberpunk_2077.md

 Owned by **10.2%** of players

-_Shoot an enemy grenade in midair with a revolver._
+Objective: _Shoot an enemy grenade in midair with a revolver._

 ---